inspektor-gadget/inspektor-gadget/docs/ig.md

 Notice that most of the commands support the following features even if, for simplicity, they are not demonstrated in each command guide:

-- JSON format and `custom-columns` output mode are supported through the `--output` flag.
+- JSON format and `columns` output mode are supported through the `--output` flag.
 - It is possible to filter events by container name using the `--containername` flag.